 Tip #3 – Ensure your accommodation has a secure safe

 Most hotel rooms nowadays have the option of a safe or it may be included as standard.
 Make sure you use it to store your precious jewellery when you are out for the day and not wearing your jewellery.

-You may have to pay an extra fee to use the safe, but for your expensive jewellery it will be worth the extra cost for peace-of-mind.
+You may have to pay an extra fee to use the safe, but for your expensive and sentimental jewellery, it will be worth the extra cost for peace of mind.

 Tip #4 – Consider leaving your best jewellery at home

 If you’d be devastated losing your jewellery or if it were stolen then ask whether you really need to bring it on holiday with you?